-The third ingredient is mackerel.
+The fifth ingredient is mackerel.
 Mackerel is an oily salt-water fish naturally high in protein as well as omega-3 fatty acids, an essential fat needed by every dog to sustain life.

-The fourth ingredient is pumpkin.
+The sixth ingredient is pumpkin.
 Pumpkin is a nutritious addition high in complex carbohydrates, beta-carotene and dietary fiber.

-The fifth ingredient is salmon.
+The next ingredient is salmon.
 Salmon is an oily marine and freshwater fish not only high in protein but also omega 3 fatty acids, essential oils needed by every dog to sustain life.